benjisho/docker-ovpn-with-traffic-control/README.md

 - Ensure that your OpenVPN configuration files (`.ovpn`) are correctly set up and placed in the `vpn` directory.
 - Adjust environment variables and network configurations as needed to match your specific setup and requirements.

+> Ensure the line `setenv opt block-outside-dns` is removed from the .ovpn files.

 ## Troubleshooting

 If you encounter any issues, check the logs of the containers using: